-Editor’s Note — CNN Travel’s series often carries sponsorship originating from the countries and regions we profile.
+Editor’s Note: CNN Travel’s series often carries sponsorship originating from the countries and regions we profile.
 However, CNN retains full editorial control over all of its reports.
 Read the policy.

 Vietnam is a nation that moves on two wheels.
 A 200,000-kilometer road network connects cities with farming villages, beach resorts to mountain escapes and dense jungles to a jagged coastline.

 Over 37 million scooters snake their way from the Mekong Delta in the south to the snow-dusted peaks on the Chinese border.
 It’s the favored mode of transport for the 90 million people that call Vietnam home, and tourists are catching on.

 Mechanic shops and backpacker hostels now fix and flip bikes by the hundreds to fearless foreigners.
 Intrigued, I ended up in Vietnam with my own two wheels.
 With no time frame and a curious desire to explore, I rode 10,000 kilometers.
-Here are a few of the highlights along the way:
+Here are a few of the highlights and destinations along the way:

 In search of the perfect ride

 Hanoi, the bustling capital, is the beginning for most motorcyclists in Vietnam.
 Some riders seek out the services of reputable companies such as Flamingo Travel, Cuong’s Motorcycle Adventures and FlipSide Tours, while young backpackers scour the streets in search of cheap, Chinese-built bikes.